OVOSHatchery/ovos-skill-moon-game/Readme.md

 # Apollo 11 Space Game Skill

-WIP - not finished, don't even try
+Can you even moon land?

 land on the moon challenge, a mycroft adventure voice game